Data Protection: General Information

 - Hacking (real or suspected) of an IT system or database.

-- A power cut or system error, resulting in lack of access to systems containg personal data.
+- A power cut or system error, resulting in lack of access to systems containing personal data.

-All potential and suspected data breaches must be notified immediately to the Data Protection Unit (DPU) and it will determine whether it is a data breach and how it is to be managed in accordance with best practice.
+All potential and suspected data breaches must be notified immediately to the Data Protection Unit (DPU).

-This section sets out the training available to DCU students in meeting their obligations to process personal data in a manner compliant with the relevant legislation.
+Online training is available to DCU students to assist them in meeting their obligations to process personal data in compliance with data protection law.

-The online DCU Data Protection course for students and post grads may be accessed via your Loop account at the link below.
-Once you login into Loop select the Data Protection course from the Loop Dashboard.
+The online DCU Data Protection course for students and post-graduates may be accessed via the student's Loop account at the link below.
+Once you login into Loop, select the Data Protection course from the Loop Dashboard.

-Dublin City University occasionally receives requests from the Gardaí and other law enforcement agencies for certain types of personal data (e.g. CCTV, staff and student details etc.).
+Dublin City University (DCU) occasionally receives requests from members of An Garda Síochána and other law enforcement agencies, seeking certain types of personal data (for example, CCTV, staff details, student details).

 The guide below provides information to staff on how the University manages and assesses these types of requests for personal data.